leesei/leesei.github.io/src/content/post/sql.md

   - sql
 ---

-> mysql and mariadb is the most popular dialect
+> mysql and mariadb are the most popular dialects

 [SQL - Wikiwand](https://www.wikiwand.com/en/SQL)
 [We Can Do Better Than SQL](https://edgedb.com/blog/we-can-do-better-than-sql/)